Nickzhou10/Text_Classification_With_Huggingface_BERTs/README.md

-# NIQ Store Type Text Classification with BERT
+# Auto Text Classification with BERT

 This repository serves as a personal backup of my efforts in upgrading pipelines and models for the 'Store Advisor' project at NielsenIQ. :tada: